FTX founder Sam Bankman-Fried pleads not guilty to fraud

 Afterward, Judge Lewis A. Kaplan set a tentative trial date of Oct.
 2, saying he might move it forward or backward a day or two.

 Wearing a backpack, Bankman-Fried marched through a crush of cameras as he entered the courthouse on a rainy day to make his first appearance before Kaplan.
+When he left court, he did not speak to reporters gathered outside.

-After taking a plea during the arraignment, Kaplan discussed with lawyers a schedule for proceeding toward a trial.
+After Bankman Fried pleaded not guilty inside the courthouse, the judge discussed with lawyers a schedule for proceeding toward trial.

-Kaplan decided that motions by the defense and responses to them by prosecutors would be due in April with an argument over the motions taking place on May 18.
+Kaplan set April dates for defense lawyers to submit arguments challenging the validity of the charges and for prosecutors to respond to them.
+Arguments over the motions were set for May 18.

 Prior to his appearance, his lawyers sent a letter to the judge, saying Bankman-Fried's parents in recent weeks have become the target of “intense media scrutiny, harassment, and threats, including communications expressing a desire that they suffer physical harm."

-The judge invited prosecutors to respond to the letter and said he'll rule at a later date.
+The judge invited prosecutors to respond to the letter and said he'll rule at a later date after the media likely makes an argument as well.

 Carolyn Ellison, 28, who ran Alameda, and Gary Wang, 29, who co-founded FTX, have pleaded guilty to fraud charges and are cooperating with prosecutors in a bid for leniency.
 Both are free on bail.